 「この薬を飲むたびに、眠くなります。」

-3. Forgetting that 「たびに」 requires repetition
+3. Forgetting that 「たびに」 has a strong repeated meaning

 「この旅行のたびに楽しかったです。」